aosabook/500lines/pedometer/chapter.md

 ![](chapter-figures/figure-sine-wave.png)\

 But, only "kinda, sorta" starting to.
-Let's recap how we got to this stage:

-1. We started with total acceleration, $a_{t}$.
-2. We used a low-pass filter to split $a_{t}$ into gravitational acceleration, $a_{g}$, and user acceleration, $a_{u}$.
-3. We took the dot product of $a_{u}$ and $a_{g}$ to obtain the user acceleration in the direction of gravity, which left us with our most recent data set.

-Now, we need to make our messy data set smoother, so that it looks more like our ideal sine wave, allowing us to count steps.
+We need to make our messy data set smoother, so that it looks more like our ideal sine wave, allowing us to count steps.
 Our messy data set is very "jumpy".
 This jumpiness means that there is a high frequency component to the signal.
-Fortunately, one of the new mathematical tools in our tool set, the low-pass filter, can be used once again to filter out just the low-frequency component, eliminating the "jumpy", high frequency portions of the signal, and smoothing out our data set.
+Fortunately, a low-pass filter can be used once again to filter out just the low-frequency component, eliminating the "jumpy", high frequency portions of the signal, and smoothing out our data set.

 Passing our messy signal through a low-pass filter, using the same formula but different alpha and beta values, results in the cleaner signal below:
 TODO: Talk more about determining alpha and beta values.

 ![](chapter-figures/figure-filtered-smooth.png)\

 Now, if we once again set a reasonable threshold value such that it sits above the smaller bounces in the signal (which we can attribute to device shifts rather than steps), and below the peaks of the steps, we're in a similar situation as our ideal signal, where we can count steps by counting the number of times our signal crosses the threshold in the positive direction.
-Voila!
+Voilà!

 ![](chapter-figures/figure-filtered-smooth-threshold.png)\

-TODO: Summarize.
-Problem, seemed easy, got more complicated, we used some math to solve it.
-Got close to a perfect world using math.
+Let's recap how we got to this stage:

+1. We started with total acceleration, $a_{t}$.
+2. We used a low-pass filter to split $a_{t}$ into gravitational acceleration, $a_{g}$, and user acceleration, $a_{u}$.
+3. We took the dot product of $a_{u}$ and $a_{g}$ to obtain the user acceleration in the direction of gravity, $a_{ug}$.
+4. We used a low-pass filter again to remove the high-frequency component of $a_{ug}$, smoothing it out.
+5. We chose a threshold and were able to count steps by counting the number of times our signal crossed the threshold in the positive direction.

+The problem, at first glance, looked straightforward.
+However, the real world and real people threw a few curve balls our way.
+We used a few mathematical tools to account for the complexities, and were able to solve a real-world problem.
+TODO: Better conclusion.

 TODO: Start: Add this somewhere else...
 All current iPhone and Android devices come with an accelerometer as well as a gyroscope, so they're able to separate gravitational acceleration from user acceleration.
 TODO: Expand this explanation.